Neighbourhood Associations

 Neighbourhood Association Directory

-Please note: it is the responsibility of the neighbourhood association to contact Strong Neighbourhoods regarding changes to contact information.
+Please note it is the responsibility of the neighbourhood association to contact Strong Neighbourhoods regarding changes to contact information.
 Please email neighbourhoods@kelowna.ca.

 Kelowna's Neighbourhood Associations

-Clifton Highlands Community Association
+Clifton Magic Neighbourhood Association

 President: Tracy Rullkotter